 Under the Fair Credit Reporting Act, consumers are entitled to one free annual ChexSystems report and one free annual credit report from each of the three credit reporting agencies.
 For items on reports that are erroneous, dispute them with the reporting agency.
 For legitimate negative marks, contact the reporting bank or institution directly to rectify the situation.

 2. Try a local bank or credit union.

 Don’t get discouraged: 20% of commercial banks and credit unions do not use ChexSystems.
 Visit a smaller bank or credit union and ask if they conduct ChexSystems or credit report reviews.
 You don’t want to apply and have them reject you because these inquiries will show up on your reports.
 Also, credit unions are usually more lenient when it comes to negative marks on your reports.

 3. Look for ‘Second Chance’ checking accounts.

 Since checking accounts are integral parts of consumer banking, some institutions have begun catering to the consumers who have difficulty opening checking accounts due to poor credit and banking history.
-For example, Wells Fargo offers the Opportunity Package.
-Many other institutions offer second chance checking accounts, but be sure to check that they are insured by the FDIC or NCUSIF.
+Many financial institutions offer second chance checking accounts, but be sure to check that they are insured by the FDIC or NCUSIF.